KRFOSS/kali-docs/general-use/ssh-configuration/index.md

 ## SSH client: Support for GSS-API

 {{% notice info %}}
 This is for users of Kali Linux who have upgraded their system and lost this functionality.
-The package will be pre-installed in Kali Linux starting in 2024.4.
+The package is pre-installed in Kali Linux starting in 2024.4.

 As of September 23, 2024, this package currently only contains a changelog.
 This package is a placeholder for when the GSS-API changes occur in the OpenSSH package.
 {{% /notice %}}